spectrocloud/librarium/packages/docs/content/04-clusters/1-new-clusters/05-edge.md

 * Log in as the root user to run the PCG-E installation command.

 <WarningBox>
-Please ensure to have specific properties such as Libvirt Socket when setting up a virtualized cluster (isvirtual true)
+Please ensure to have specific properties such as Libvirt Socket when setting up a virtualized cluster (--isvirtual true)
 </WarningBox>

 ### For Virtualized Clusters